chbrown/scripts/README.md

 ## `pg_backup` (bash)

-Pipes `pg_dump` though `bzip2` and saves an ISO 8601-timestamped (`YYYYMMDDThhmmss`) file in the current directory.
+Pipes `pg_dump` though `bzip2` and saves an ISO 8601-timestamped file (`YYYYMMDD-<name>.sql.bz2`) in the current directory.
+If such a file already exists, it will also use the time part of the date (`YYYYMMDDThhmmss-<name>.sql.bz2`).

     pg_backup flickr

 Outputs:

+    Dumping PostgreSQL database 'flickr' to '20150130-flickr.sql.bz2'

+Running the same command again will see the file conflict and avoid clobbering the original:

-    Dumping PostgreSQL database 'flickr' to 'flickr-20150130T153636.sql.bz2'
+    Dumping PostgreSQL database 'flickr' to '20150130T153636-flickr.sql.bz2'

 ## `pg_migrate` (python)